weegreenblobbie/pycontrol/ROADMAP.md

     WARNING: TimeDeltaMissingUnitWarning: Numerical value without unit or explicit format passed to TimeDelta, assuming days [astropy.time.core]
     WARNING: Tried to get polar motions for times after IERS data is valid.
 Defaulting to polar motion from the 50-yr mean for those.
 This may affect precision at the arcsec level.
 Please check your astropy.utils.iers.conf.iers_auto_url and point it to a newer version if necessary. [astropy.coordinates.builtin_frames.utils]
     WARNING: TimeDeltaMissingUnitWarning: Numerical value without unit or explicit format passed to TimeDelta, assuming days [astropy.time.core]

-- Loading a camera sequence that fails, is not fed back to UI

-- Persist the event and camera selection in a config file, so reloading the app auto loads the last selected event and sequence file.

 - Add gps time and system time delta to the gps status line, to help verify if chrony is correctly syncing system time.